 - meet and learn from others

-- talk about money problems — you don’t need to share personal information
+- talk about money problems — you do not need to share personal information

 - learn how to make changes that can make it easier for you to manage your finances.